zhihuammu/ODE-book/chaps/pre/chapX_1_definition.md

 1. Classification by Type
     - **Ordinary Differential Equation (ODE)**

-        If a differential equation contains only ordinary derivatives of one or more unknown functions with respect to a single independent variable, it is said to be an ordinary differential equation (ODE).
+        If a differential equation contains only ordinary derivatives of one or more unknown functions with respect to a single independent variable, it is said to be an {index}`ordinary differential equation`` (ODE).

         ```{prf:example}
         The following equations are ordinary differential equations: